holochain/holochain/docs/specs/src/hwp_4_formal.md

 **Initialization:** After genesis, DNAs may have also provided initialization functions which are all executed the first time an inbound zome call is received and run.
 This delay in initialization is to allow time for the application to have joined and been validated into the network, just in case initialization functions may need to retrieve some data from the network.

-Initialization functions may write entries to the chain, send messages, or perform any variety of actions, but after all coordinator zomes' initialization functions (according to the order they were bundled together) have succesfully completed their initializations, an InitZomesComplete action is written to the source chain, so that it will not re-attempt initialization, thus preventing any redundant side-effects.
+Initialization functions may write entries to the chain, send messages, or perform any variety of actions, but after all coordinator zomes' initialization functions (according to the order they were bundled together) have successfully completed their initializations, an InitZomesComplete action is written to the source chain, so that it will not re-attempt initialization, thus preventing any redundant side-effects.

 **Ongoing Operation via Calls to Zome Functions:** All changes following genesis and initialization occur by Zome call to a function contained in a Coordinator Zome in the following form: